 Although not close to these proportions, I do have my moments.
 Take my writing, for example.
-When an article or a story suddenly falls into place as the last unexpected line leaps out of my fingertips and I know that the story is complete, there is an near-aha-experience.
-Maybe not of a light bulb magnitude, but I’m delighted and astonished every time it happens and I can’t stop smiling.
+When an article or a story suddenly falls into place as the last unexpected line leaps out of my fingertips and I know that the story is complete, there is a near-aha-experience.
+Maybe not of a light bulb magnitude, but I’m delighted and astonished every time it happens, and I can’t stop smiling.

 What was your most recent aha moment?
 What sparked it?

 WordPress Daily Prompt: Glimmer

 When a sentence like this pops into your head:

 In a hole in the ground there lived a hobbit,